Featured Post

 Though “Wrath” was composed before the three lesser stories, I discuss it last because it deserves the lion’s share of attention.
 I remarked in my review of RE-ENTER FU MANCHU that I thought perhaps Rohmer had no idea what to do with Fah Lo Suee after her last appearance in 1940’s ISLAND.
 However, I had completely forgotten that “Wrath” appeared in print prior to the last two novels.
 I would still maintain that that following her resurrection Fah doesn’t enjoy any standout scenes either in DRUMS or ISLAND, so that her absence in SHADOW isn’t all that much of a come-down.
 During her minor ISLAND-role as a phony “mamaloa,” Rohmer has Kerrigan claim that she’s still in her brainwashed identity of Koreani.
 That said, Fu claims that once more his daughter has disobeyed his will by siding with certain unspecified enemies.

 “Wrath” eschews any reference to Fah’s brainwashed state; with no explanation, she’s back to being the enchantress of old, including recollecting her antipathy to her tyrannical father.
-To the extent that Rohmer thought about the matter, he probably reasoned that other characters had thrown off Fu’s brainwashing before, and thus it was no stretch to imagine this Oriental “superwoman” doing the same.
+To the extent that Rohmer thought about the matter, he probably reasoned that since certain characters had thrown off Fu’s brainwashing before, it was no stretch to imagine this Oriental “superwoman” doing the same.
 Another Smith-buddy, a businessman named Thurston (who gets no romantic arc), witnesses a fascinating widow-woman named Mrs. Van Roorden (Fah in disguise) on a luxury cruise.
 A subsequent murder and a mysterious bequest of the murdered man put Smith on Fah’s trail after the ship disembarks in New York.
 This allows the policeman to infiltrate a meeting of the Council of Seven (presumably not the same one from the early 20th century).

 Before Smith even fakes the identity of a member in order to sit in on the meeting, he’s somehow aware that Fu’s next plan involves attacking Fort Knox—though not for mere financial gain.
 Though the doctor no longer has a private island for a permanent base, he still wants the nations of the world to acknowledge the Si-Fan as a world power.
 Here he resorts to the stick (as he did in DRUMS) rather than the carrot (as in RE-ENTER), for he plans to demonstrate his power by using an atomic weapon to destroy the gold in Fort Knox.
 This scheme is neutralized by a piece of intelligence Smith learns in the Council-meeting—though this is far from the meeting’s most interesting aspect.